sjbylo/container-workshop/03-build-image-with-app/README.md

 cat Dockerfile
 ```

-Look at each Dockerfile directive, e.g. RUN and COPY etc, to see how a fresh image is built up, layer by layer, on top of the base image FROM centos.
+Look at each Dockerfile directive, e.g. "RUN" and "COPY" etc, to see how a fresh image is built up, layer by layer, on top of the base image
+"FROM centos".
 Each directive creates one new layer in the docker image.

 Build the new image with the following command.

 This command will also tag (-t) the new image with the name _flask-vote-app:latest_.
-Don't forget the '.' ("build context") which means build using the files in the current working directory (our source code).
+Don't forget the "." (the "build context") which means build using the files in the current working directory (our source code).

 ```
 docker build -t flask-vote-app:latest .